 The diagram below shows a governance action process assembly tool taking in information from a governance engine pack to build a governance action process flow.
 This is shared with the open metadata ecosystem either through direct called to the Governance Engine OMAS or via a open metadata archive (possibly the archive that holds the governance engine definition.

-- The 0462 Governance Action Types model shows how the governance action process flow is built out of governance action types.
+- The 0462 Governance Action Processes model shows how the governance action process flow is built out of governance action process steps.

 - Governance action processes may be created using the Governance Engine OMAS API.

 - The Open Metadata Engine Services (OMES) provide the mechanisms that support the different types of governance engines.
-These engines run the governance services that execute the governance actions defined by the governance action process.
+These engines run the governance services that execute the [engine actions](/concepts/engine-action defined by the governance action process.